ewilliams440/cs375-Ford-Fulkerson/README.md

 # cs375project
 Some notes:
-- takes input from an input file in the form "[node] [node] [capacity]"
+- Starts by taking input from an input file in the form "[node] [node] [capacity]"
-- for simplicity I have it assume that the first node in the file is the source and the last node in the file is the sink
+- For simplicity I have it assume that the first node in the file is the source and the last node in the file is the sink
-- I have a function dfs to find each flow path but it is unfinished and very much does not work right now.
-Also, a bfs might be easier(?)
+- While loop that calls "dfs" and then updates maxflow accordingly
-- Please feel free to make any changes as this was mostly useful for me to just understand the problem
+- "dfs" finds each augmented path.
+Should work, but I haven't been able to fully test it since the input isn't working right
 - I've been using this to help understand: https://www.w3schools.com/dsa/dsa_algo_graphs_fordfulkerson.php